Sam-MARTis/ChaosTheoryAttractors/README.md

 Note, speeding up requires a sacrifise on computational accuracy and may lead to instabilities.
 Note: fast forward is not stoppable and unpredictable.
 Once used, it cannot be undone using slow down or normal.
 In order to change, click 'new'.
 Differnt browser/devcices will lead to different performances in fast forward.

-Clear: clears screen but doesn't reset position
+Clear: clears screen but doesn't reset position \n
 New: Reset's position